RelaxAdviser

 Animation and design

-DreamWorks artists lean into painterly textures.
-Clouds smear across the sky like pastel chalk, and dragon scales pick up northern-lights reflections when the action shifts to midnight latitudes.
-The new kite vessels borrow shapes from gull wings and Viking sails, so they feel handmade instead of steampunk.
-Even flight physics get an upgrade: Toothless stalls mid-loop, Hiccup adjusts the prosthetic tail fin, the camera wobbles just enough to remind you that air’s a slippery road.
-I saw it in laser projection—the deep blacks helped—but early word from critics who caught press screeners on standard projectors suggests the detail will hold once the movie starts to stream online.
+DreamWorks artists use painterly textures.
+Clouds lie all over the sky like pastel chalk, and dragon scales catch the northern lights when the story shifts to midnight latitudes.
+The new kite ships borrow their forms from the wings of gulls and the sails of Vikings, thereby, they look handmade rather than steampunk.
+The filmmakers even refine flight physics: Toothless stalls mid-loop, Hiccup adjusts the prosthetic tail fin, and the camera wobbles to convey slippery air.
+I saw it in laser projection – the deep blacks helped – but early comments from critics who saw it on press screeners on regular projectors suggest that the detail will remain good when the movie streams online.

 Voice performances